CONABIO/antares3-docker/antares3-datacube/local_deployment/README.md

 chmod gou+x /usr/local/bin/entrypoint.sh
 ```

-exit of docker container, commit changes to a image and then push to dockerhub
+exit of docker container, commit changes to a image and then (optionally) push it to dockerhub

 ```
 docker commit antares3-datacube-container_v8 madmex/madmex_local:v8